-How to participate in the project:
+How to participate in the program:

-California Adult Education Students Succeed Process:
+California Adult Education Students Succeed nomination process:

 - Nominations are accepted during the open nomination period.
-See website for this year's deadlines.

 - Scoring packets for at least two readers are created.
 Each packet includes a copy of the nomination, the scoring template, and the scoring rubric.

 - Readers independently score each nomination, then meet together to discuss their scores.
 Scores from each reader for each nominee are totaled.